oktaydoganyildiz/Python-ERP-Project-for-Manufacturing-Company/README.md

 # Python-ERP-Project-for-Manufacturing-Company

+In today's business world, the problem of adapting to the developing technologies causes great losses for small and medium-sized companies.
+Especially for companies in the manufacturing industry, production and order-based inventory designs are of vital importance.
+At this point, a detailed research was conducted on inventory management in Çelik Metal Sanayi, a small / medium sized company operating in the manufacturing industry.
+The main purpose of the project is to increase productivity by designing an inventory tracking and planning program in order to use inventories more effectively.

 Çelik Metal Sanayi is located in Beyoğlu, Istanbul.
 Total manufacturing area is 400m2, office area is 70m2 and inventory area is 120m2.
 There are 4 white-collar and 16 blue-collar workers in the company.